esmukingi/ingobokaInc/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+This is the software that helps pharmacy track their inventory stocks and also with an extra feature that helps them to track medecine expiration date instead of medecine geting expired without knowing it the systens just mention that the medecine called this is going to be expired during this set of time